Principled Data Augmentation for Learning to Solve Quadratic Programming Problems: Principled data augmentation for LCQPs

 \subsection{Example transformations}

 In the following, we discuss various transformations that fit into the above framework.

-\paragraph{Removing idle variables} As discussed above, when $\vec{M}_1$ is a wide matrix, the pseudo inverse $\left(\vec{M}_1\trans\right)^{\dagger}$ typically does not exist, making such transformations ill-posed.
+\paragraph{Removing idle variables} As discussed above, when $\vec{M}_1$ does not have full column rank, the pseudo inverse $\left(\vec{M}_1\trans\right)^{\dagger}$ typically does not exist, making such transformations ill-posed.
 However, there is a special case in which we can safely remove a variable, specifically, when it is idle because its optimal value is zero, resulting in the following proposition. \begin{proposition} Let $I \coloneq (\vec{Q}, \vec{A}, \vec{b}, \vec{c})$ be an LCQP instance with primal-dual solution $\vec{x}^*, \vec{\lambda}^*$.
 Then a variable $x'$ can be removed from the problem without affecting the optimal values of the remaining variables if and only if ${x'}^* = 0$. \end{proposition}

 \paragraph{Removing inactive constraints} Like the variable removal case above, a constraint can be removed under certain conditions by introducing a wide identity matrix $\vec{M}_2$ that selectively excludes the corresponding row.